kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 # The Drowned Rogue

-<span class="dropcap">The dead man’s final</span> words hang in the air like frost. *The gods must pay for Aeor’s destruction.* A sentiment so vast, so blasphemous, it almost eclipses the immediate squalor of the tomb.
-Ferol Sal’s vault.
-It is a place of grand, genocidal ambitions and petty, homicidal housewares.
-Exhausted, bloodied, and their nerves frayed to raw threads, the party retreats to the impossible warmth of the elemental’s cavern.
-The low hum of the caged giant is a welcome lullaby.
-They take their rest, a pocket of life carved out of a world of ice and death.
+<span class="dropcap">The dead man’s final</span> words hang in the air like frost: _The gods must pay for Aeor’s destruction._ It is a sentiment so vast, so blasphemous, it almost eclipses the immediate squalor of Ferol Sal’s vault—a place of grand, genocidal ambitions and petty, homicidal housewares.
+Exhausted, bloodied, and with nerves frayed to raw threads, the party retreats to the impossible warmth of the elemental’s cavern.
+There, the low hum of the caged giant becomes a welcome lullaby as they finally take their rest, a pocket of life carved out of a world of ice and death.

 When they return, the ruin seems to have sunk even further, as if weary of its own long vigil.
 The silence within is deeper, more expectant.
-They have scoured much of this place, but the cure remains a ghost, a promise whispered in a dead man’s journal.
+They have scoured much of this place, but the cure remains a ghost.
 Three doors remain in the long, zombie-stained corridor.

 “Right then,” Halite says, his voice a low rumble that barely disturbs the quiet.
 “Nothing to do but keep looking.”